Licensed Professional Counselor & Board Approved Clinical Supervisor (AK).

 20 years later… The Guide Abides.

 And while all of this was going on… my primary work, my passion… has always been paddling northern rivers and winter dogsledding trips.
 These venues have been the focus of my personal and professional work for 20 years, and they have only become more serious and further flung…

 From leading treks to competitive racer.

 I’ve led treks across the western states, Canada, & Alaska.
 I’ll spare you the trek resume, but I can’t help but to share my latest endeavors related to Canoeing… Ultra Marathon Wilderness Paddle Races!
 The transition from paddler and guide to competitive ultra racer has sharpened my leadership skills, my desire to share stories, and has kept wilderness travel as the core of my professional/personal life.

 My son and I have paddled/finished the 444 mile Yukon River Quest, the world’s longest annual paddling race, twice now (and we’re going back for our third next summer).
-I have been approved to race the Yukon 1000, held every other year, and only open to a select/approved group of experienced ultra marathon wilderness paddlers.
+I have been approved to race the world’s longest and most remote paddling race, Yukon 1000, held every other year, and only open to a select/approved group of experienced ultra marathon wilderness paddlers.

 As I work with others in the wild places, I trust you’ll come to see what I’ve been blessed to see… that God moves in wild places.
 God speaks in wild places.
 God calls us to the wilderness for many reasons.
 When God speaks, are you ready to listen?